How to Deploy an MCP App to Production (May 2026)

 }

-If you don’t need authentication — for example, a public tool that returns generic data — you can return an AuthInfo with an empty token and skip the validation:
+If you don’t need authentication at all (a public tool that returns generic data), you can return an AuthInfo with an empty token:

 export async function auth(req: IncomingMessage): Promise<AuthInfo | null> {